‘General Hospital’ Spoilers: Jordan Gravely Injured After Accident Caused By Blindness Striking Another Twin

 New General Hospital spoilers confirm a rumor that has been circulating about a new twist on the way that will really shake things up in Port Charles.
-Franco’s confinement at Ferncliff is about to collide with Dr. Cabot’s blindness virus and this will impact nearly everybody on the canvas.
+Franco’s confinement at Ferncliff is about to collide with Dr. Cabot’s blindness virus, and this will impact nearly everybody on the canvas.

 As The Inquisitr previously noted, a lot of fans have speculated that a major car accident might be on the horizon.
-Numerous core Port Charles people are hitting the road this week for various trips and that seemed to scream accident and injuries ahead.
+Numerous core Port Charles people are hitting the road this week for various trips, and that seemed to scream accident and injuries ahead.

 More specifically, viewers had a hunch that Jordan might be a victim in this possible accident and be left unable to communicate.
 Whether she’s in a coma or otherwise incapacitated, this would leave Jordan unable to verify anything Franco tries to say about the deal they struck.